 What are some of the main symbols in To the Lighthouse, and what do they signify?
 How does Woolf’s use of symbolism advance her thematic goals?

 Like James’s interpretation of the lighthouse, the dominant symbols in the novel demand open readings.
 Mrs. Ramsay wrapping her shawl around the boar’s head can be read merely as protection of her impressionable children from the unsightly suggestion of death, but it can also be read as a selfish attempt to keep from them a profound and inescapable truth.
 Choosing one option or the other diminishes the complexity of the novel’s symbols and characters.
 Woolf resists formulaic symbols, whereby one entity straightforwardly stands for another; she thus places us in the same position as her characters.
 The world of the novel is not filled with solidly or surely determined truths.
 Rather, truth, as Lily points out, must be collected from an endless number of impressions—she wishes that she had more than fifty pairs of eyes with which to view Mrs. Ramsay and understand her.
-We must approach the symbolism of To the Lighthouse with the same patience for multiple meanings.
+We must approach the symbolism of

 If To the Lighthouse is a novel about the search for meaning in life, how do the characters conduct their search?
 Are they successful in finding an answer?